DerekYuntao/myblog/_posts/2020-11-13-Link-OneNote.md

 ---
 layout: post
-title: "Sync a random directory to OneDrive"
+title: "Sync a Random Directory to OneDrive"
 date: 2020-11-13
 description: How to link and sync a random directory outside OneDrive to OneDrive
 share: true